 Colonel Colour: White field bearing the arms of Hanover (common to all Hanoverian infantry regiments except 10-B).

 Regimental Colours: Red field.
 Mailed sword bearing arm emerging from grey clouds within laurel wreath.
 Scroll above reads RE NON VERBIS.
 In each corner there was a crowned "GR", the King's cypher.
-Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and the interpretation of Hannoverdidi (right).
+Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and our own interpretation (right).